laktak/pipenv-shebang/README.md

 *pipenv-shebang* allows you to put scripts in your path that run in a pipenv environment.

+This solves the problem of launching `pipenv run script.py` from outside the script directory.

 ## Usage

 Put this shebang at the top of your script: